 The Foundation collects, uses and discloses personal information for the following purposes:

-NOTE: The IAF will not use your information for a new purpose without expressed consent.
+NOTE: The Foundation will not use your information for a new purpose without expressed consent.

 - to process payment arrangements

 - to manage the Foundation's business and operations, including customer relationships and matters